Persons with Disabilities Using Commercial Airlines For Travel

 5. My disability/special need condition requires an attendant/escort when I perform official travel.
 Is this possible?

-Yes.
-An attendant must be appointed by a competent medical authority.
-An escort must be appointed by competent authority, the employee's/member's AO, or the member's commanding officer IAW Agency or Service regulations (JFTR/JTR, APP A, Part I definitions).
-See JFTR, par.
-U7250 and Chapter 7, Part Q; JTR, par.
-C3500-P2 and Chapter 7, Part J; JFTR/JTR, APP E, Part I, par.
-A2l for attendant/escort travel requirements.
+Yes, a competent medical authority must appoint the attendant.
+An escort must be appointed by competent authority, the employee's/member's AO, or the member's commanding officer per Agency or Service policy (JFTR/JTR, APP A, Part I definitions).
 The appropriate authority, not the traveler, determines the need for an attendant or escort.
+See JFTR/JTR, Chapter 7 (Parts E and F) and APP E (Part 1), par.
+A2l for additional attendant/escort travel and transportation allowances.

 6. Can I be directed to use a common air carrier if my disability/special need is affected by flying?

 A civilian employee is not required to travel by air if using the air transportation mode is medically inadvisable.
-This ’exemption' to using air travel is not limited to physical disability/special need; however, an advance written medical determination is necessary to support use of an alternate transportation mode (JTR, par.
-C3500-P2 for civilian employees.
-JFTR, par.
+This ’exemption' to using air travel is not limited to physical disability/special need; however, an advance written medical determination is necessary to support use of an alternate transportation mode.
+See JTR, par.
+C3500-P2 for civilian employees and JFTR, par.
 U3500-P2 for uniformed members.